cheungdaven/cheungdaven.github.io/_pages/about.md

 During his PhD study, he interned at <b> Amazon AI Lab </b> and <b>Tencent</b>.

+He is the program committe member of AAAI 2020 and invited reviewers of top journals such as TKDE, CSUR, Neurocomputing, etc.

 His research interests include recommender systems, knowledge graph, and deep learning.

 Highlighted Projects